General Education Courses at CCSF

 Please note that community college guidelines for GE are changing.
 As of fall '24, CCSF's GE and graduation requirement courses will be organized a bit differently.
 Please read this Curriculum Committee resolution for more clarity on what will change and why.

-GE Areas at CCSF until Fall '24
+CCSF GE Areas starting Fall '24

 See a list of each GE area's approved courses.

-Written Communication courses develop the ability to read texts and write essays, using conventions of standard English grammar and punctuation.
+English Composition courses develop the ability to read texts and write essays, using conventions of standard English grammar and punctuation.
 Students will analyze and critically read college-level texts, annotating, synthesizing and evaluating primarily non-fiction material.
 They will compose organized expository essays, researching, selecting and integrating relevant and reliable sources, using an appropriate citation format.

-Area C: Natural Sciences
+GE Area 5: Natural Sciences

 Natural Sciences courses examine the physical universe and its life forms and give students the opportunity to apply the processes and practices of scientific inquiry to investigate phenomena and principles in particular fields of scientific interest.
 Students will explore scientific principles and use these to explain the behavior of physical and biological phenomena in the world around them and evaluate the interactions of these phenomena with our society.

-Area F: U.S. History and Government Requirement
+CCSF Graduation Requirement: U.S. History and Government

 U.S. History and Government courses examine the historical development, democratic institutions, and political processes of the United States.
 Students will develop an understanding of the importance of participating in civic duties as they study and evaluate critical events in U.S. history and government.

 Health Knowledge and Physical Skills courses develop appreciation and understanding of the physical skills and health knowledge essential for mental and physical well-being.
-Students recognize and engage in the active integration of knowledge, skills, and values that lead to well being of self and our communities, including how the dimensions of wellness affect diverse populations and how the health of individuals and communities is determined by the complex interaction of biological, political, economic, social, and cultural factors.
+Students recognize and engage in the active integration of knowledge, skills, and values that lead to well-being of self and our communities, including how the dimensions of wellness affect diverse populations and how the health of individuals and communities is determined by the complex interaction of biological, political, economic, social, and cultural factors.